nitishmalang/Automating-Infrastructure-An-Exploration-of-Ansible-Playbooks-in-Action/README.md

 `ansible-playbook playbooks/playbook_name.yml`

-Replace playbook_name.yml with the name of the playbook you want to run.
+Replace playbook_name.yml with name of the playbook you want to run.